10-Academy-Self-Learning-Resources/Communication/README.md

 - Daily, in communication and partnership with your colleagues in your team
 - Regularly, when reporting back to your manager

-##-Why is it important to learn about Communication before starting my ML career?
+## Why is it important to learn about Communication before starting my ML career?
 - Learning how to share the results of your work is an important part of your work, not an easy add-on
 - Learning to communicate with your team mates is an important part of learning fast and learning well